sharavsambuu/learning-drl/README.md

 # Other things I will learn in the near future

     - PPO's role in LLM alignments
-    - Try to build mini reasoner, inspired by DeepSeek R1
+    - Try to build mini reasoner, using GRPO of DeepSeek R1

 # Algo names and intuition table